752963e64/AwfuLite/README.md

 	print("hello world o/")

 ## License
+The code base is MIT licensed.
+I still didn't decide what license to use for my additions...

+I retain copyright & terms from my additions following the BERN convention while deciding what I do.

-This project is free software; you can redistribute it and/or modify it under the terms of the MIT license.
+You can read the terms of the MIT license for all code covered by rxi.
 See [LICENSE](LICENSE) for details.